dartmouth-outing-club/doc-trailhead/README.md

 I've been brought in to fix is a testament to original team that worked on it, and Ziray Hao in particular.

 When I was handed this application, it consisted of a React frontend, an Express backend, and a MongoDB database that the backend connected to via the Mongoose ORM.
 The primary problem affecting the service was that over two years of use it had grown unbearably slow to use, with each page load taking 5-15 seconds.
 It also suffered from the occasional database inconsistencies, such as trips with no leaders, that left the application in a bad state and users stuck.

 The root cause of these issues is that MongoDB is a poor persistence choice for this application, and the backend server had architected various solutions to compensate, solutions that frequently blocked the NodeJS event loop.
 It is, of course, possible to use MongoDB without blocking the event loop, but a lot of the complexity of the application resulted from trying to reconnect relations between data that should have been stored relationally in the first place.

+Other problems include a wildly over-engineered frontend (different repo) that holds huge amounts of information in state and crashes entirely if any of those fields are missing, and pretty chunky security holes that make it possible for users without the correct level of permissions to access or alter other user information.
+The most private thing we have on here is users' self-reported dietary restrictions and medical conditions, which doesn't represent a massive risk (compared with actual medical records, SSNs, etc) but is nonetheless something we should endeavor to protect.

 ## Roadmap
 If for some reason I have to stop working on this application and you find yourself in the process